Purdue University Global: Leadership and administration

-Mitch Daniels is the president of Purdue University Global.
+Mung Chiang is the president of Purdue University Global.
 He reports to Purdue Global's board of trustees, which is appointed by the Purdue University board of trustees.
 Five of Purdue's University's trustees also serve on the Purdue Global board.
-Dr. Betty Vandenbosch serves as chancellor of Purdue Global and reports to the president of Purdue University and the six-member Purdue Global board of trustees.
-Vandenbosch previously was Dean of the School of Business and Information Technology at Kaplan University.
+Dr. Frank Dooley served as chancellor of Purdue Global from 2020 to 2024 and reported to the president of Purdue University and the six-member Purdue Global board of trustees.
+Dooley previously was senior vice provost for teaching and learning at Purdue University.
+Upon Dooley's retirement in December 2024, Jon Harbor assumed the role of interim chancellor of Purdue Global.
+Harbor previously served as Purdue Global provost from August 2020 to January 2024.
 Christopher Ruhl is the chief financial officer.
 Ruhl served as the senior vice president, chief financial officer, and general counsel at Ivy Tech Community College from 2012 to 2017.
 He also was director of the Indiana Office of Management & Budget (OMB), director of the Indiana State Budget Agency, and policy director and general counsel for the Indiana OMB under Governor Mitch Daniels.

-On March 12, 2020, Purdue announced that Chancellor Betty Vandenbosch had resigned from her position effective April 3, 2020.
-On March 26, 2020, Purdue announced that Frank J. Dooley, PhD, previously Senior Vice Provost for Teaching and Learning at Purdue University, would take over as chancellor of Purdue University Global effective May 1, 2020.

-Relationship with Kaplan Higher Education, Inc.